1. What is mediation?

 Almost any type of dispute between or among buyers, sellers, brokers and other parties to a real estate transaction can and should be mediated.
 These include, among other common disputes, those related to earnest money deposits, cost of repairs where there is an allegation of a failure to disclose a known defect and claims for damages associated with a claim of misrepresentation about the condition of the property.

-10. Does the Program accept mediation applications for all real estate disputes?
+10. Does the Program accept mediation requests for all real estate disputes?

 11. How much does mediation cost?

-There is a non-refundable filing cost of $200 to be paid directly to the Center to initiate the process.
-In addition, the Center mediators have agreed to a mediator fee of $150.00 per hour maximum for the first 2 hours of hearing time.
+There is a non-refundable filing cost of $250 to be paid directly to the Center to initiate the process.
+In addition, the Center mediators have agreed to a mediator fee of $175.00 per hour maximum for the first 2 hours of mediation hearing time.
 Thereafter the parties will be charged for hearing time at the mediator’s published hourly rate or as otherwise agreed to in writing by the mediator and parties.
+You will generally be billed in advance by your mediator for a minimun of three hours mediation, except as otherwise noted in the mediator fee and policy schedule.
 All mediator fees are paid directly to the mediator.
 Except as noted above, each mediator establishes his/her own rates.
 Click here for more information.

 12. Who pays for the mediation?

 If the parties have pre-committed to mediation, the payment of fees may be specified in their agreement.
 If no agreement has been made, the parties are free to negotiate responsibility for payment.
 In most cases, the parties split the cost of mediation equally.
 The CALIFORNIA ASSOCIATION OF REALTORS® Residential Purchase Agreement (“RPA”) provides for the cost of mediation to be split equally by the parties.
 Full details about Fees & Costs are available here.